Preoperative relative cerebral blood volume analysis in gliomas predicts survival and mitigates risk of biopsy sampling

 Neurosciences (Brain & Spine)

 McCullough, Brendan J; Ader, Valerie; Aguedan, Brian; Feng, Xu; Susanto, Daniel; Benkers, Tara L; Henson, John W; Mayberg, Marc; Cobbs, Charles S; Gwinn, Ryder P; Monteith, Stephen J; Newell, David W; Delashaw, Johnny; Fouke, Sarah J; Rostad, Steven; and Keogh, Bart P, "Preoperative relative cerebral blood volume analysis in gliomas predicts survival and mitigates risk of biopsy sampling error."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 87.